wsamyono/I-RISE/README.md

 ---

-## News / JARVIS CHRISTIAN UNIVERSITY IN HAWKINS, TEXAS, AWARDED $2.25 MILLION NATIONAL SCIENCE FOUNDATION GRANT
+## JARVIS CHRISTIAN UNIVERSITY IN HAWKINS, TEXAS, AWARDED $2.25 MILLION NATIONAL SCIENCE FOUNDATION GRANT

 Jarvis Christian University biology professor Dr. Shakhawat Bhuiyan is the principal investigator on a new $2.25 million National Science Foundation (NSF) grant titled “Interdisciplinary Research Infusion into STEM Education Undergraduate Program.”
 The new NSF grant continues over the next five years, with a start date of August 1, 2023, and running through July 31, 2028.
 Each year, Jarvis will submit an annual project report in accordance with the award terms and conditions.